tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-permission.md

 ### URI parameters

-You can specify additional parameters on the request URI as shown here.
+You can specify additional parameters on the request URI as shown here:

 |Parameter|Description|
 |---------------|-----------------|